The fastest way to spot a fake “agent”: ask for the replay

 on_budget_exceeded: escalate_to_human

-- Design for resumability: every step should be restartable without double-charging or duplicating actions.
+- Design for resumability: every step restarts cleanly without duplicating side effects.

-- Make tool calls idempotent: use idempotency keys for payments, tickets, and provisioning.
+- Make tool calls idempotent: idempotency keys for payments, tickets, provisioning, and any write.

-Table 2: Decision checklist for shipping an enterprise agent into production
+Table 2: Production readiness checklist for an enterprise agent

 | Dimension | Target threshold | How to measure | Typical mitigation |